 Spaces and places

 Need some alone time?
 Or a free day out for the family?
-Had a rough day at work?
-Finally, you have that first date with your crush?
 Why not do it with a lush view?
 South Auckland is bursting with them.

 Māngere Bridge Wharf and seafront do a gorgeous job of catching and harnessing the sunset.
-It's also a good spot for local fisherman off the wharf, which can lead to interesting conversations.
+It's also a good spot for local fishermen off the wharf, which can lead to interesting conversations.

-Te Pane-o-Mataoho, known to some as Māngere Mountain, makes for a refreshing, red-cheek walk that rewards you with one of the best views of the local landscape.
-While the Auckland Airport lookout is always a goodie, too, with planes flying so close children may think they could touch them (but note that gates do close around 8pm).
+Te Pane-o-Mataoho, known to some as Māngere Mountain, makes for a refreshing, red-cheeked walk that rewards you with one of the best views of the local landscape.
+The Auckland Airport lookout is always a goodie, too, with planes flying so close children may think they could touch them (but note that gates do close around 8pm).

 Maraetai is still going strong as a close-enough-but-far-enough beach to walk along at dusk or dawn.